 In the case of research services received from full-service brokers with which Adviser has a business relationship, Adviser trades through those brokers for non-directed accounts and pays them a standard commission rate for those trades of not more than \$0.05 per share.
 Although full-service brokers do not break down commissions between execution and research services, a portion of these brokerage commissions may properly be allocated to research services as opposed to execution.
 In the case of non-broker third-party research firms that provide research services that are eligible under the Section 28(e) safe harbor, the contractual payments for these services are made through a soft dollar arrangement with Adviser's soft dollar brokers.
-From time to time, Adviser may also use soft dollars to pay for registration fees to attend conferences related to industries in which Adviser is performing research.
 These commissions are in no case greater than \$0.05 per share, a portion of which is allocated to execution and a portion of which may be allocated to research services.